 The Coronavirus SME Guarantee Scheme (the Scheme) supports the flow of credit to eligible SMEs that have been impacted by the economic effects of the coronavirus pandemic.
+The Scheme has been extended and enhanced under Phase 2 to enable continued support for SMEs facing the ongoing impacts of the Coronavirus.

-Across the economy, many viable SMEs are facing challenges due to disrupted cash flow.
-The Scheme is supporting up to \$40 billion of lending to SMEs to assist these businesses get access to working capital from approved lenders to help them get through the impact of the coronavirus.
+Across the economy, many viable SMEs are facing the ongoing impact of the Coronavirus.
+The Scheme is supporting up to \$40 billion of lending to SMEs to assist these businesses get access to vital additional funding to help them get through the impact of the Coronavirus, recovery and invest for the future.

 Under the Scheme, the Australian Government (the Government) has provided a guarantee of up to 50 per cent to approved lenders for new eligible loans.
-The Scheme aims to enhance lenders' willingness and ability to provide credit to SMEs.
+The Scheme aims to enhance lenders' willingness and ability to provide cheaper credit to SMEs.

-The intended outcome for SMEs is that they are able to access additional funding to help support them in minimising the economic effects of the coronavirus pandemic.
+The intended outcome for SMEs is that they are able to access vital additional funding to get through the impact of Coronavirus, recover and invest for the future.

-The Department of Industry, Science, Energy and Resources (the department/we) is responsible for administering claims under the scheme on behalf of the Department of the Treasury (Treasury).
+The Department of Industry, Science, Energy and Resources (the department/we) is responsible for administering claims under the Scheme on behalf of the Department of the Treasury (Treasury).

-We administer the Scheme according to the Legislative Rules, the Deed of Guarantee, the Scheme Rules and this Lender Guide.
+We administer Phase 2 of the Scheme according to the Legislative framework, the Phase 2 Deed of Guarantee, the Phase 2 Scheme Rules and this Phase 2 Lender Guide.
 We may update this Lender Guide from time to time in consultation with Treasury.
-The focus of this Lender Guide is on Phase 1 of the Scheme.
-We will provide a separate lender guide covering Phase 2 of the Scheme (which commences 1 October 2020).

-This Lender Guide sets out:
+This Phase 2 Lender Guide sets out: